Strategic Confusion: Top 7 Strategy Warning Signs

 Seven Warning Signs of Strategic Confusion

 Here are seven warning signs of strategic ambiguity to help you understand if your strategy is clear enough to succeed.
-If you observe any of the following in your organization, it is time to increase your strategic clarity:
+If you observe any of the following in your organization, it is time to increase your strategic clarity to provide better direction and guidance:

 1. Too Many Priorities

-Fundamentally, strategy is about making choices and focusing on areas with the greatest leverage.
-If your strategy contains more than 5 major strategic priorities, trim the list to stop your people from being stretched too thin.
-You cannot afford to have limited resources with conflicting goals.
+At its core, strategy is about making choices and focusing on the areas with the greatest impact.
+If your plan includes more than five major strategic priorities, it’s time to trim the list.
+Overloading your team with goals stretches resources too thin and undermines execution.

 2. Shifting Priorities